spiral/docs/docs/en/start/server.md

 # Getting started — Long running

-The Spiral Framework designed to facilitate the development of long-running applications while ensuring efficient memory management and the prevention of memory leaks.
+Spiral designed to facilitate the development of long-running applications while ensuring efficient memory management and the prevention of memory leaks.
 This is achieved through the utilization of advanced [memory management techniques](../framework/scopes.md).
 Additionally, it is paired with RoadRunner, further enhancing the overall performance and scalability of the application.